 Ransomware

-Once a ransomware infection occurs, it’s often too late to recover the encrypted information.
-Many years of research and/ or personal treasures may be lost forever.
+Once a ransomware infection occurs, it’s most often too late to recover the encrypted information, and years of work or personal treasures may be lost forever.

 Fortunately, there are a few things one can do to avoid the devastating effects of ransomware.

-The FBI does not support paying a ransomware’s demands because:
+The FBI does not support paying ransomware demands because:

 • There is no guarantee that the perpetrators will decrypt your files, and